brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 ![Yield curve](yield-curve.png)

+The grey vertical areas in the chart above are periods officially denoted as recessions, and as you can see around 1980, 1990, 2003, 2008, right before 2020, and of course _now_, the yield curve was inverted.

 And our [real GDP](https://fred.stlouisfed.org/series/GDPC1#0) measured as a percentage changed since the previous quarter has been _ever so slightly_ negative the last 2 quarters:

 ![GDP growth](gdp.png)